Rider University Scholarships 2026-2027 | Merit, Competitive & Honors Aid

 Is Rider part of the QuestBridge National College Match?

-No, Rider is not a QuestBridge partner for 2025.
+No, Rider is not a QuestBridge partner.

 Sources: